haltcase/namesake/readme.md

 found are always welcome.

 1. Fork the project, and preferably create a branch named something like `feat-make-better`
-2. Modify as needed, `src/index.lsc` being the source file
+2. Modify the source files as needed
 3. Make sure all tests continue to pass, and it never hurts to have more tests
 4. Push & pull request! :tada: